andersao/l5-repository/README.md

 }
 ```

-Validation is ready.
-In case of failure will be released an exception. *Prettus\Validator\Exceptions\ValidatorException*
+Validation is now ready.
+In case of a failure an exception will be given of the type: *Prettus\Validator\Exceptions\ValidatorException*

 ### Presenters

-Presenter to wrap and render objects.
+Presenters function as a wrapper and renderer for objects.

 #### Fractal Presenter

-There are two ways to implement Presenter, the first is creating a TransformerAbstract and Set using your Presenter class as described in the Create a Transformer Class.
+There are two ways to implement the Presenter, the first is creating a TransformerAbstract and set it using your Presenter class as described in the Create a Transformer Class.

-The second way is to make your model implement Transformable interface, and use the default Prenseter ModelFractarPresenter, ready, this will have the same effect.
+The second way is to make your model implement the Transformable interface, and use the default Prenseter ModelFractarPresenter, this will have the same effect.

 ##### Transformer Class

 ###### Create a Transformer Class

 ```php
 use App\Post;
 use League\Fractal\TransformerAbstract;